aferriss/p5Fbo/README.md

 Framebuffers are potentially faster as well.
 I haven't done any bench marking yet, but I have a hunch that using frame buffers will be much more performant than using `createGraphics();`.

+Syntactically cleaner (imo).
+It's nice to not have to prefix all of your graphics calls with `graphics.`.

 ## Installation

 Just add the p5.js library, as well as the p5Fbo.js library somewher in your html file.